dsloyer/ez-kubeadm/README.md

   * Ubuntu:     Ubuntu/xenial64                 (prescribed by kubernetes.io)
     * Version   20190308.0.0                    (latest Ubuntu Xenial box from Vagrant)

-## Setup (Linux and Windows hosts):
+## Setup Instructions(Linux and Windows WSL hosts):
-  1. Install VirtualBox and vagrant on your host system (my host is Ubuntu Bionic Beaver, which was used to test all of this
+  1. Install VirtualBox and vagrant on your host system (I happen to use native Ubuntu on one system, and Windows WSL (Ubuntu) on the other.
   2. Create a project directory; cd to the project directory
   3. Run vagrant init
   4. Cluster network is calico, by default.
 To change, export an env var, $k8snet, setting it to